 Keyword Initial Value Usage

-NAME N Provides the name for the rule generated from that row.
-The default is constructed from the text following At most one column
+NAME Ν Provides the name At most one column

+for the rule generated

+from that row.
+The

+default is constructed

+from the text following

-the RuleTable tag and the row number.
+the RuleTable tag and

+the row number.
-Keyword Initial Value Usage

-DESCRIPTION 1 A text, resulting in a comment within the generated rule.
-At most one column

-CONDITION С , , At least one per rule table

-ACTION Α Code snippet and interpolated values for constructing an action for the consequence of the rule.
-At least one per rule table

-METADATA @ Optional, any number of columns
+Keyword Initial Value Usage DESCRIPTION 1 A text, resulting in a comment within the generated rule.
+At most one column CONDITION C Code snippet and interpolated values for constructing a constraint within a pattern in a condition.
+At least one per rule table ACTION A Code snippet and interpolated values for constructing an action for the consequence of the rule.
+At least one per rule table METADATA @ Code snippet and interpolated values for constructing a metadata entry for the rule.
+Optional, any number of columns